ioannisam/topk/doc/quickstart.md

     CPU/NPU `map_reduce`) and `lower-bound` where it is not: GPU `map_reduce` omits data-dependent thread-local heap traffic, and `gt` counts only input plus output because `cub::DeviceTopK` and `std::partial_sort` hide their internal passes.
+  - `ops model` is reported separately, and the two do not always agree.
+CPU and GPU `bitonic` are `exact`: they execute the layer schedule, so the comparator count is exactly `count_trunc_comparators`. **NPU `bitonic` is `lower-bound`**, because the offload path never runs that schedule at all -- it sorts fixed 1024-element tiles on the AIE and merges them on the host, so it counts its per-tile sort networks and the data-dependent host merge sifts go uncounted.
+Crediting it with the layer schedule would attribute work the device does not perform. `map_reduce` and `gt` report one compare per element, also a lower bound.
   - **The roof is a function of working-set size.** The `cache_read` ladder measures attainable bandwidth at every level, and plots interpolate it at each run's working set instead of drawing one flat DRAM line.
 This replaces the old "only quote efficiency at n=2^24" workaround: a cache-resident run is now compared against the cache roof it actually runs into, so every point on the sweep is a fair comparison.
-Expect the ladder to show the L2/L3/DRAM cliffs (on this machine roughly 490 -> 412 -> 42 GB/s on the CPU and 2098 -> 258 GB/s on the GPU).
+The ladder shows the L2/L3/DRAM cliffs; read the current figures off `bench/results/plots/machine/cache_ladder.png` rather than from prose here, which goes stale every time the machine is re-measured.
   - **The compute roof is measured in compare-exchanges, not FLOPs.** Top-k does compare-exchanges, so an FMA roof is not a currency it can be compared against.
 The `cmp` sweep measures peak compare-exchange throughput per backend, and